-Our ongoing goal is to provide an opportunity for those who want to learn more about dyslexia screening, advocacy, intervention, or training.
-Thanks to successful fundraising efforts, we are able to offer reimbursement for completion of courses and programs that increase your knowledge about dyslexia.
-Courses eligible for reimbursement include:
+Thanks to successful fundraising efforts, AZ IDA can offer reimbursement for completion of courses and programs that increase your knowledge about dyslexia.
+Continue to ‘Page 2’ for the online application.

 Independent Teacher Training Programs Accredited by IDA